IMAGE VIA POINT STATE PARK | FACEBOOK

-Hm.
-Here’s a hint: A LOT.
-There are 90 in all.
-Which is kind of crazy.
-But the really crazy part is that they each have something a little different to offer.
+Pittsburgh is comprised of 90 neighborhoods, each with their own character and pride.
 The problem is, you can’t really get a good sense for what makes each spot special when you’re just passing through.
-It’s as though you have to stop, park your car and walk around a bit to truly get a feel for things.
+It’s as though you have to stop, park your car, and walk around a bit to truly get a feel for things.

 You can’t call yourself a Pittsburgher if you’ve never seen the Steel City from Mt.
 Washington.
 And no visit to Pittsburgh is complete without a walk along Grandview Avenue.
-So whether you’re a longtime native, a newbie or just passing through plan on taking this one mile walk from the Point of View Statue (George Washington and Seneca Chief Guyasuta) to Shiloh Street.
-You’ll pass a the Le Mont, St. Mary of the Mount, a few inclines and observation pods where you’ll want to stop for a photo (or ten).
-Take your time and take your time before making the return trip back to see George.
+So, whether you’re a longtime native or just passing through, plan on taking this one-mile walk from the Point of View Statue (George Washington and Seneca Chief Guyasuta) to Shiloh Street.
+You’ll pass some swanky restaurants, St. Mary of the Mount, a few inclines, and observation pods where you’ll want to stop for a photo (or ten).
+Take your time before making the return trip back to see George.

-Spending a weekend morning in the Strip District.
-It’s a quintessential Pittsburgh experience.
-To see what we mean, head to the Penn Avenue market district between Liberty and Smallman for street vendors, ethnic eateries and food purveyors, unique boutiques, antique shops and more.
-Prepare to shop, smell and sample your way through spots like Wholey’s, Penn Mac, Enrico Biscotti, Parma Sausage and La Prima Espresso.
-Whatever you do, don’t forget about brunch at Deluca’s or Pamela’s.
+Spending a weekend morning in the Strip District — it’s a quintessential Pittsburgh experience.
+To see what we mean, head to the bustling market district Penn Avenue between Liberty and Smallman for street vendors, ethnic eateries and food purveyors, unique boutiques, antique shops, and more.
+Prepare to shop, smell, and sample your way through spots like Wholey’s, Penn Mac, Enrico Biscotti, Parma Sausage, and La Prima Espresso.
+Whatever you do, don’t forget about brunch at DeLuca’s or Pamela’s.
 Then walk it off as you continue your tour of the Strip District with a walk through the Heinz History Center.

 If you’re trying to log some extra miles post brunch in the Strip, keep walking until you reach Point State Park.
-A trail closure makes the starting point a little tricky to reach, but you can get there through the parking lot across the street from the Heinz History Center, or by following Penn to 10th Street.
+Not many people know exactly where to start this walk, but we usually start by going through the parking lot across the street from the Heinz History Center or by following Penn to 10th Street.
 A right on 10th will take you under the Convention Center to Riverfront Plaza.
 Follow the Three Rivers Heritage Trail to the left.
-Walking alongside the Allegheny River, make your way to Point State Park.
-FYI – It’s about two miles there and back if you begin at the Convention Center.
+Walking alongside the Allegheny River, you'll make your way to Point State Park.
+FYI: it’s about two miles there and back if you begin at the Convention Center.

 Take a lap around South Side with a route that’s equal parts urban streets and off-road.
 Kick things off at SouthSide Works near the Hot Metal Bridge.
-From there, follow the South Side Riverfront Trail along the Monongahela River.
-You’ll pass through the South Shore Riverfront Park.
-Kickback or carry on until you reach 18th Street.
+From there, follow the South Side Riverfront Trail (which is technically part of the Three Rivers Heritage Trail; see below) along the Monongahela River.
+You’ll pass through the South Shore Riverfront Park, where you can kick back or carry on until you reach 18th Street.
 The next part is up to you.
-Continue on the Riverfront trail or hop off between 18th and 16th Street to East Carson to explore the sights, sounds and shops on the South Side.
+Continue on the riverfront trail or hop off between 18th and 16th Street to East Carson to explore the sights, sounds, and shops on the South Side.
 Eventually, you’ll want to make your way back to where you began by heading east (obviously!) on Carson Street.
 Said differently, walk in the direction where the cross streets get bigger until you arrive back in SouthSide Works.

 From the Great Lawn to the Water Steps and Heinz Field to PNC Park, there’s no shortage of reasons to hit the Three Rivers Heritage Trail on the North Shore.
-If you do, you can explore at will.
-Especially if you head to Washington’s Landing and back.
-Fair warning, it’s almost 10 miles there and back.
-But every mile is totally worth it.
+If you do, you can explore at will — especially if you head to Washington’s Landing and back.
+Fair warning: it’s almost 10 miles there and back, but every mile is totally worth it.
 Do this: Start at the Carnegie Science Center, hop on the trail and make a left towards Heinz Field.
-From there it’s a straight shot to the Landing.
-So keep walking, stop and splash around at the Water Steps, take a lap around PNC Park or a break at Redfin Blues.
+From there, it’s a straight shot to the Landing.
+So, keep walking, stop and splash around at the Water Steps, take a lap around PNC Park, or rest at Redfin Blues.
 The possibilities are endless!

 While Lawrenceville gets all of the hype, there’s a lot to love about Highland Park too.
 This lovely neighborhood offers walkable streets right next to some exciting redevelopment projects in East Liberty.
-Plus, attractions like Highland Park, Pittsburgh Zoo and bike oval make stopping by worthwhile.
-If you do, begin your tour by scoping out Highland Park.
+Plus, attractions like Highland Park, Pittsburgh Zoo, and the cycling oval make stopping by worthwhile.
+If you do, begin your tour by scoping out the namesake Highland Park.
 Next, set out to weave your way through this neighborhood, using North Highland Street as your guidepost.
 Before calling it a day, you might want to consider a detour along Bryant Street.
-Grab a snack or drink at neighborhood staples like Park Brugge, e2, Joseph Tamellini’s and Tazz D’orro coffee.
+Grab a snack or drink at neighborhood staples like Park Bruges, Joseph Tambellini’s, and Tazza D’Oro coffee.

-Head to this thoroughfare in Shadyside to shop, snack and sip the afternoon away.
+Head to this thoroughfare in Shadyside to shop, snack, and sip the afternoon away.
 More specifically, the stretch of Walnut between Ivy and South Aiken is where the action is.
-But it’s a short walk along this section of Walnut.
-So if you’re looking to break a sweat and burn off that pastry from Prantl’s, you have a few options.
-For starters, Bakery Square is less than a mile away.
-More shopping anyone?
-Or avoid the crowds altogether with a trip to Mellon Park.
-Paved paths through this park’s “secret” gardens await you.
-On your return trip, it’s not a bad idea to stop for some gelato from Mercurio’s.
-It’s actually a great idea!
+However, it’s a short walk along this section of Walnut, so if you’re looking to break a sweat and burn off that pastry from Prantl’s, you have a few options.
+For starters, Bakery Square is less than a mile away with plenty of shopping.
+Or avoid the crowds altogether with a trip to Mellon Park — paved paths through this park’s “secret” gardens await you.
+And on your return trip, it’s not a bad idea to stop for some gelato from Mercurio’s.

 If you’ve never been to Frick Park, you definitely need to go.
-Whether it’s on foot, via mountain bike or with your pup, Frick has you covered with 600 acres to explore.
-The trails and natural beauty are such that this walk feels more like a hike.
-Which is awesome.
+Whether it’s on foot, via mountain bike, or with your pup, Frick has you covered with 600 acres to explore.
+The trails and natural beauty are such that this walk feels more like a hike, which is awesome.
 Especially when you sandwich it between snacks in Regent Square.
-We prefer brunch at Square Cafe and an afternoon of fun at Frick, followed by an adult beverage at D’s Six Pax and Dogs.
-Armed with the map we created (see green map icon above) and this map of Frick Park, you have an awesome day ahead of you.
+We prefer brunch at Square Cafe and an afternoon of fun at Frick, followed by an adult beverage at D’s Six Pax & Dogz.